dey-yemi/dey-yemi/README.md

 ## 🔍 Currently Learning:
 - Kubernetes
-- Cloud Technologies(AWS, GCP, AZURE) and tools
+- Cloud Technologies(AWS, AZURE) and tools

 ***And, I am happy to learn other Tech Stacks if needed.***